 Artist member since 2019

 I create artwork from post consumer ‘waste’, remnants of everyday life; newspapers, food packaging, fast food wrappings, dried shrimp shells, denim, utility bill envelopes, flyers, Amazon boxes, beads, duct tape from older work and discarded fabric.
 These humble materials are rescued from an inevitable life decaying in landfills.
-They are partially stripped of their identity and along with detritus collected from the studio floor are layered and glued onto panel and together they construct a unique narrative and become objects of aesthetic value.
+They are partially stripped of their identity and along with detritus collected from the studio floor are layered and glued onto panel.
+Together they construct a unique narrative and become objects of aesthetic value.
 This work illustrates the material possibilities of what most would consider trash while also maximizing the aesthetic potential of what would otherwise be considered waste objects.

 I hope you enjoy my gallery as much as I have loved creating these works!
 They really have to be seen in person to appreciate the texture and brilliant colours.
 Safe and socially distanced studio visits are welcome and alternatively artwork can be viewed through Zoom.